Creatives, educators & cultural professionals are being called to lead in response to today’s intersecting environmental & social challenges.

 Ireland:

-- Carlow, Kilkenny, Kildare, Meath, Roscommon, Leitrim & Mayo Arts Offices/Depts, Creative Ireland Wexford
+2022-26 ongoing ecoliteracy training with Grace Wells for Carlow, Kilkenny, Kildare, Meath, Roscommon, Leitrim & Mayo Arts Offices/Depts, Creative Ireland Wexford

-- Cowhouse Studios; Burren College of Art
+2016, 2020 Burren College of Art ongoing;

-- HOMETREE, Brewery Lane Writers Festival
+2023 Brewery Lane Writers Festival 3-day workshop with Grace Wells

-- Limerick School of Art & Design MA Space
+2021 Limerick School of Art & Design MA Space

 International:

-- Earth Charter: Prof. Emeritus Peter Blaze Corcoran & Prof. Emeritus Sam Crowell (USA)
+Earth Charter: Prof. Emeritus Peter Blaze Corcoran & Prof. Emeritus Sam Crowell (USA)

-- Dr Rhys Jones, WINTEC Pukenga (NZ)
+Dr Rhys Jones, WINTEC Pukenga (NZ)

-- Ecoart pioneer Prof Newton Harrison (USA)
+Ecoart pioneer Prof Newton Harrison (USA)

-- London RCA Doctoral Training (UK)
+London RCA Doctoral Training (UK)

-- Rupert Read, Middlesex University (UK)
+Simon Read, Middlesex University (UK)

-- Creative Carbon Scotland; Chrysalis (UK)
+Creative Carbon Scotland; Chrysalis (UK)

-- Valand Art College, Gothenberg (Sweden)
+Valand Art College, Gothenburg (Sweden)

 Dr Cathy Fitzgerald, Founder-Facilitator of Haumea Ecoversity (PhD by Creative Practice, NCAD, Art and Ecology Research Fellow, Burren College of Art) is a successful and popular transformational learning guide, lecturer, writer, speaker and researcher for sustainability for the creative sector, a former science researcher and an ecological art practitioner for the ongoing Hollywood Forest Story and advisor for the Carlow Creative Drummin Bog Project since 2017.
 Her work has been featured in The Irish Times, and in peer-reviewed publications.
 This makes her uniquely placed to guide other art professionals toward the most urgent challenge for contemporary art today – how can we effectively employ creativity and cultural leadership to inspire societal change for the better world we know is possible.

-Dr Iain Biggs – Educator, Artist, Researcher
+Dr Iain Biggs – Educator, Artist, Researcher, Bristol.

 “Haumea is a valuable resource for anyone seeking a deeper understanding of the relationship between art and ecology.”Dr Kate Flood – Cultural Ecosystem Services Advisor, Strategist for the Irish Community Wetland Forum